 Now to some of the reasons why the chatbot approach might be falling out of fashion:

 - Complexity.
 Often the problems that need to be tackled are too complex to be represented by a mere decision tree.

 - Laborious setup.
 It takes a lot of manual work to set up the best logical flow for the decision tree and the solution could be vulnerable to sudden changes in circumstances.

 - Lack of user-friendliness.
 Many users just want to get their questions answered and are not really interested in a long back-and-forth exchange to get the answer.

 - Technological advances.
 AI technology and more specifically deep learning based NLP has advanced so much in the last few years that we no longer need the chatbot approach.
 For example, the Google duplex AI makes reservations by having a natural conversation with the restaurant.
 During the conversation the AI negotiates the booking and makes sure that the call-taker has understood your intentions without the need for an explicit decision tree.

 Chatbots can be a convenient way to solve very specific problems requiring simple solutions.
 However, as we’ve seen above, they have their limitations.

-In our coming blog post series “The science behind the raffle-lution,” we will discuss the technological advances and research community trends that have allowed raffle.ai to build state-of-the-art AI question-answering systems for customer service, such as our AutoPilot and CoPilot products.
+In our coming blog post series “The science behind the raffle-lution,” we will discuss the technological advances and research community trends that have allowed raffle.ai to build state-of-the-art AI question-answering systems for customer service.

 We’ll also discuss the emerging technology that will allow us to develop ever more sophisticated products to tackle challenges that organizations will face in the future.